porres/pd-else/README.md

 But it's important that you add ELSE's path in Preferences ==> Path, so it loads an object browser plugin!

-It might still be important to stress this library runs in Pd Vanilla and is not compatible to forks like the long dead "Pd Extended" and its new reincarnations "Pd-L2ork/Purr Data".
-Nevertheless, ELSE is included in the PlugData fork --> <https://github.com/timothyschoen/PlugData>, and a port of ELSE to Purr Data was started aome time ago and there's a chance it might evolve into full support, see --> https://github.com/agraef/purr-data/tree/pd-else.
+This library runs in Pd Vanilla and do I still need to say it doesn't run in the long dead "Pd Extended"?
+Neither its new (and unfortunate) reincarnations "Pd-L2ork/Purr Data".
+Nevertheless, it can run in other forks that are actually compatible to Vanilla, most notably, ELSE is included in the PlugData fork --> <https://github.com/timothyschoen/PlugData>.

 --------------------------------------------------------------------------